CHAPTERS

 This test case involves testing an application's response time to determine if it meets the performance requirements or expectations.
 Response time is the application's time to respond to a user's request.
 It can be measured in various ways, such as the time it takes for a webpage to load or a form to submit.

-This test case involves testing and analyzing products and hardware to determine if they can handle the expected or projected load volumes.
+This test case involves evaluating the hardware’s capability to handle large load volumes.
 Load volume refers to the traffic or workload a product or hardware is expected to handle.

-This test case involves testing a device's battery life to ensure it can sustain the application's performance under expected or projected load volumes.
+This test case involves validating the impact of different battery levels on the performance of the application.
 As mobile devices rely on battery power, ensuring the application's performance does not drain the battery too quickly is essential.

-This test case involves testing the performance of an application when the network connection is switched from a slower cellular network (2G or 3G) to a faster WIFI network or vice versa.
+This test case involves testing the performance of an application when there is a change in the network conditions.
 This testing aims to ensure that the application can perform consistently under varying network conditions and identify any performance issues or bottlenecks that may occur during network transitions.

 This test case involves testing an application's CPU usage to ensure it is optimized and efficiently using the available processing power.
 CPU optimization testing involves analyzing an application's code and identifying performance bottlenecks that could be causing excessive CPU usage.

-This test case involves testing an application to ensure that it meets the required guidelines for battery consumption, memory usage, and the efficient usage of resources like GPS and cameras.
+This test case involves validating an application’s battery and memory consumption, and the efficient usage of resources like GPS and cameras.

 This test case involves testing an application's ability to handle a high user load over an extended period without any performance degradation or crashes.
 This includes simulating heavy user loads and measuring the application's performance over a prolonged period, typically several hours or even days.